 Center for Independent Futures upholds a vision for the future where individuals with disabilities have access to all opportunities of a full life.
 The Center creates sustainable solutions through community living options, personal networks, and lifelong planning and education, tailored to support individuals and families as well as schools and agencies.
 Center for Independent Futures offers life skills tutoring, person-centered planning, training and consultation, a full calendar of social, cultural, and educational activities, and more.

-Family Service of Lake County: Bilingual Counseling, Latino Youth Initiative and Nuestro Center
+Family Service of Lake County: Community Counseling and Latino Education Continuum

 Founded in 1930, Family Service of Lake County responds to the ever-changing needs of our communities with professional social services, educational programs, and case-management referrals for all ages.
 Over the past 85 years, tens of thousands of children, youth, adults, and families have benefited from personalized, holistic care and services.
-HPCF’s support benefits programs at Nuestro Center, bilingual family counseling, and Latino Youth Initiative programs.
+HPCF’s support benefits programs in community counseling and Latino education.

 Jewish Child & Family Service/Response